narrowspark/http-emitter/README.md

     <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square"></a>
 </p>

-The available emitter implementations are:
+The available emitter implementations are.

     - `Narrowspark\HttpEmitter\SapiEmitter`
     - `Narrowspark\HttpEmitter\SapiStreamEmitter`.

-> **Note:** Each use the native PHP functions `header()` and ```echo``` in order to emit the response.
+> **Note:** each use the native PHP functions `header()` and ```echo``` to emit the response.

-> Note: If headers have been sent, or the output buffer exists and has a non-zero length, the emitters raise an exception, as mixed PSR-7 / output buffer content creates a blocking issue.
+> **Note:** if headers have been sent, or the output buffer exists, and has a non-zero length, the emitters raise an exception, as mixed PSR-7 / output buffer content creates a blocking issue.
 >
-> If you are emitting content via `echo`, `print`, `var_dump`, etc., or not catching PHP errors / exceptions, you will need to either fix your application to always work with a PSR-7 response.
+> If you are emitting content via `echo`, `print`, `var_dump`, etc., or not catching PHP errors / exceptions, you will need to either fix your app to always work with a PSR-7 response.
 > Or provide your own emitters that allow mixed output mechanisms.

 Installation